Flashcards

 A regressive tax is the same no matter a person’s income.
 Sales tax is a regressive tax.
 Regressive taxes hurt low-income earners.

-Regular way settlement is a type of delivery that allows two full business days following the trade date for the broker-dealer to deliver the securities and for the buyer to pay for stocks and corporate bonds (T + 2 business days).
-Government bonds and options settle T + 1 business day, as set by FINRA under the Uniform Practice Code.
+Regular way settlement is a type of delivery that allows for one full business day following the trade date for the broker-dealer to deliver the securities and for the buyer to pay.
+Regular way settlement is set by FINRA under the Uniform Practice Code.
+All securities (stocks, corporate bonds, Government bonds, and options settle T + 1 business day.

 A regulated investment company is an investment company that follows IRC Subchapter M, acting as a conduit for income distributions.
 If 90% of income is passed through to shareholders, the company is not subject to tax on the distributed earnings, only on the earnings that the company retained.
 If the company does not meet the 90% minimum then 100% of the fund’s net investment income is taxable at the fund level.